🎤 Micdrop

 Noise filtering

-The autoIgnoreUserNoise feature automatically filters filler sounds like "uh", "hmm", and throat clearing.
+The autoIgnoreUserNoise option filters filler sounds like “uh”, “hmm”, and throat clearing once they reach the transcript.
 These sounds would otherwise trigger unnecessary LLM calls and degrade conversation quality.

 Built-in fallback strategies

 AI provider outages happen.
-Micdrop's FallbackTTS and FallbackSTT provide automatic failover between providers:
+Micdrop’s FallbackTTS, FallbackSTT and FallbackAgent provide automatic failover between providers:

 import { FallbackTTS } from '@micdrop/server'